swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 ### Link logs to the Evidently UI

-Now that Fluent Bit ships logs to S3 and the Evidently UI service reads from an S3-backed workspace, create the script that connects the two.
-It downloads the latest logs from S3, pulls the reference dataset from the DVC remote, generates an Evidently snapshot, and pushes it to the workspace.
+Now that Fluent Bit ships logs to Google Cloud Storage and the Evidently UI service reads from a Google-Cloud-Storage-backed workspace, create the script that connects the two.
+It downloads the latest logs from Google Cloud Storage, pulls the reference dataset from the DVC remote, generates an Evidently snapshot, and pushes it to the workspace.

 #### Update `requirements.txt`

-Add `boto3` so the monitoring job can read logs and write the JSON summary, and `s3fs` so Evidently can write the workspace directly to S3.
+Add `google-cloud-storage` so the monitoring job can read logs and write the JSON summary, and `gcsfs` so Evidently can write the workspace directly to Google Cloud Storage.

 ```txt title="requirements.txt" hl_lines="7-8"
 tensorflow==2.21.0